Nimo123491/Nimo123491.github.io/README.md

 # Nimo123491.git

-hi my name is Nimo and i am in the 8th grade  and i really want skittles who got them? or any other candy?
+hi my name is Nimo and this my website . if you hack it i will hunt you.if you bully people i will destroy you !!!!!!!!! dont mess with my website i warned you .